puppetlabs/puppetlabs-pe_databases/README.md

 ## Usage

 In order to use this module, you will classify the node running pe-postgresql with the `pe_databases` class.
-This will the MoM in a monolithic installation or the PuppetDB node in a Split/LEI install.
+This is the MoM in a monolithic installation or the PuppetDB node in a Split/LEI install.

-It is recommended to create a new node group 'PE Database' in the PE console and pin the node running pe-postgresql.
+To classify via the PE console, you will create a new node group called 'PE Database' and pin the node running pe-postgresql to the group.
 It is not recommended to classify using a pre-existing node group in the PE console.

 ## Items you may want to configure